NIKOC-PEOPLES/nikoc-peoples.github.io/week9.md

 Tried implemented text-to-speech models (TTP) techniques to analyze voice and even used my voice for some of the trials.
+It was fun to read over lines and make the Ai sound more human.
 --
 Generated preliminary reports on player performance predictions and shared them with the team for feedback.
 --